Monthly Update November 2011

 Firstly, I received a package from Ukraine.
 It was a beautifully illustrated book of Hans Christian Andersen’s The Snow Queen.
 It was a present from my good friends Irina, George and George Jnr.
 Please continue to pray for George Jnr who at 6 years old is only just taking a few faltering steps.

 Secondly, I was able to have a Skype call with Natasha.
 They now have a good internet connection in their own home so I will be able to talk more often.
 We chatted about a few things.
-UTSIM needs some prayer.
+UTSIM needs some help.
 The only teacher, Sveta, has been in hospital the past three weeks.
 She is suffering from Bell’s Palsy.
 A number of people around town have stepped up to help out with UTSIM.
 Most of all please pray for a recovery for Sveta.

 And in other Ukraine news, Dan Gollan turned 40 on Saturday.
 Although I missed the festivities, according to the photos on Facebook it seems like Dan is a bit of a pirate at heart – who would have thought . . . !